Devonport Dockyard incinerator approved

 One protester who lives about that distance away, Stuart Wilson, from Barne Barton, said noise and health concerns were issues.

 He said: "Apart from boarding up the windows with sound-reducing panels, I can't see any way of reducing the impact.

-"We've already experienced noise from test drillings and that's made people leave their homes."'Not complacent'
+"We've already experienced noise from test drillings and that's made people leave their homes."

 Paul Carey of MVV Environment said the decision marked "a milestone in the development of our project after three years of very detailed planning and serious discussion".

 He said: "Now that we have a positive decision, we want to assure those who have expressed reservations or opposition that we are not complacent.